rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   See also: [Is there a universal scientific method?](file:///Users/reece/at-github/rreece.github.io/outline-of-philosophy/scientific-method.html#is-there-a-universal-scientific-method)
 -   Is there any unique project left for metaphysics?
     -   "Are the questions of metaphysics more fundamental than those of science?" [^Ney2019]
+-   Scruton, R. (2015).
+Scientism and the humanities. [^Scruton2015]
+    -   *Naturwissenschaften* and *Geisteswissenschaften*

+Scruton:

+>   In our present circumstances the impression arises that, outside the hard
+>   sciences, just about anything goes, and that the humanities have neither a
+>   method nor a received body of knowledge, it being up to the professor to
+>   decide what to teach in his class. [^Scruton2015p132]

+>   Art critics have a discipline, and it is one that involves reasoning and
+>   judgment.
+It is not a science, and what it describes forms no part of the
+>   physical world, which does not contain Olympia or anything else that you
+>   see in Manet's painting.
+Yet someone who thought that art criticism is
+>   therefore deficient, and ought to be replaced by the study of pigments,
+>   is surely missing the point.
+There are forms of human understanding that
+>   can be neither reduced to science nor enhanced by it.  [^Scruton2015p140]

 [^Ney2019]: @Ney_2019_Are_the_questions_of_metaphysics_more_fundamental\.
+[^Scruton2015]: @Scruton_2015_Scientism_and_the_humanities\.
+[^Scruton2015p132]: @Scruton_2015_Scientism_and_the_humanities\, p.
+132-3\.
+[^Scruton2015p140]: @Scruton_2015_Scientism_and_the_humanities\, p.
+140-1\.

 Moral naturalism